 Build Your Own Conservation Campaign and Make It a Chapter Priority!

-Every year, the chapter selects from the best priority conservation ideas that the chapter's members outline (if you're not currently a member, or your membership has lapsed, join us now.)
+Every year, the chapter selects from the best priority conservation ideas that the chapter's members and volunteers outline (if you're not currently a member, or your membership has lapsed, join us now.)

 Here's the outline for how to proceed:

 The purpose of this form is to set your team up for success on your Chapter Conservation Priority Campaign.
 By answering these questions, your team will have the information needed to develop a team charge and a clear strategy for accomplishing its goal(s).
 Your campaign application answers will seed the start of a campaign plan and team-building.
 The Executive Committee (ExCom) will decide which proposals will be approved as Chapter priorities.